310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “Everyone, thank you so much for such a grand encore call!” *<th>(waves)</th>*

 “We’ll end it with this song!
-‘BRAND NEW STARS!!’.”
+‘BRAND NEW STARS!!’”
 {% endbubble %}

 ### MC 14